rnpbr/opennetworking-docs/docs/en/Laboratórios/Multvendor/Logs-Telegraf/index.md

 ### :material-git: 4.1 Ready Deployment

-This method allows the user to **download a pre-assembled version** of the laboratory, with the topology and configurations already defined.
-Simply download the repository and proceed to the start of execution.
+This method allows the user to **download a pre-assembled version** of the lab, with the topology and configurations already defined.
+Just download the repository and proceed to the beginning of execution.

 !!! tip "Tip"
     Ready deployment is useful for those who want to get started quickly with a configured environment.